 Brisbane City Council uses parking meters across the inner city to regulate parking where on-street parking is in high demand.
 Short to medium-term parking meters operate in areas where turnover of on-street parking spaces is necessary.
 Metered parking spaces are available for both cars and motorcycles.

-Brisbane's on-street parking meter rates continue to remain equal or lower than other major CBD centres.
+The fee increases were moderate and Brisbane's on-street parking meter rates continue to remain equal or lower than other major CBD centres.

 15 minute free parking

 15 minute free parking is available at over 7500 car spaces in:

 - Spring Hill

 Find out about on-street pay parking across Brisbane and the payment options available, including parking meters and pay-by-app.